China Railways KD1: Postwar

 After the end of the Pacific War, 23 Sorii class locomotives remained on the rosters of Mantetsu and Manchukuo National, with the other 18 thought to have been scrapped or transferred to other railways, including the North China Transportation Company.
 Of the 23, five were assigned to each of the Jinzhou and Qiqihar Railway Bureaux, four to the Mudanjiang bureau and one to the Harbin bureau, three were on loan to the Construction Office, three were on loan to other railways, with the disposition of the remaining two being unclear; these 23 were taken over by the Republic of China Railway.
-After the establishment of the People's Republic of China, these locomotives were designated class MK1.
+After the establishment of the People's Republic of China, these locomotives were designated class KD1.
+This class retired 1990.